jiaweing/jiaweing/README.md

 ## Hello World 👋🏻
 <p align="left">
-  I spend a lot of time writing code.
+  I love writing code.
 I started writing scripts and bots since I was 13.
-I have been providing and managing Team Fortress 2 servers for the past 7 years.
+I have been providing and managing Team Fortress 2 servers for the past 8 years.
 I have 3 years of experience writing full-stack web apps in .NET Core, PHP, JS, Microsoft SQL, MySQL, MongoDB and Cassandra, and 5 years of experience writing SourcePawn plugins.

   I have other experience writing on other frameworks and languages such as Python, NodeJS, ElectronJS, React, Solidity, Xamarin Forms, Swift, and Java.